Progressive-Learning-Platform/CLP/README.md

 ##Installation Guide

 ###1.
 Installing Dependancies
 Building PLPC requires GNU flex, GNU bison, gcc, and libarchive (git has been included because it is requried to clone this repository).
-The following has been tested on Ubuntu 14.04 LTS (64-bit), but should work on any Debian Linux distribution:
+The following has been tested on Ubuntu 14.04 LTS (64-bit) using PLPTool 5.2 (link included in instructions), but should work on any Debian Linux distribution:

 ```bash
 sudo apt-get install git flex bison gcc libarchive-dev